Devshakhawat/Hooks_Assignment/README.md

 Folder Four: I have added two random email with admin email and send email on each post published

 Folder Five: I have done capitalize post titles before saving on database

+Vertical-button: I have added a vertical button and changes it's text with filter hook also added a decription using filter hook below the button.
+Added a meta tag inside the header also.

 ## Contributor
 Shakhawat Hossain